Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/project_plan.md

 ## The ANALYSIS portion.

-The end goal of this project is to make a classifier that predicts the rating of a TED talk based on its description.
+The end goal of this project is to make a classifier that predicts the rating of a TED talk based on its transcription.
 Along with this, I am also planning to apply statistical methods on other aspects of the talks such as its duration, number of comments, its tags, etc. I do not have any hypothesis at this point, but I believe that there is a certain type of word that draws more attention to the talk or collects more positive ratings in the description.
 Also, I think the duration of talks is inversely related to the rating of the talk, but I am not very sure about this.

 ## The PRESENTATION portion.
 Mostly tons of plots and tables.